rigard/rulebooks/rulebooks/scythe.md

 You may wait to reveal your completed objective, but you must meet its requirements at the time you reveal it.

-# ALLIANCES AND BRIBES
+# Alliances and Bribes

 Players may make informal agreements.
 The only tangible objects that may be exchanged are coins (in tournament play, coins may not be exchanged for deals or alliances).

 You can’t negotiate your way out of a combat that has already begun.
 Agreements made between players are not enforceable.

-# PLACING STARS
+# Placing Stars

 When you achieve one of the goals on the Triumph track, you must place a star on the appropriate space.
 You cannot lose a star after you’ve placed it.

 Normally, each player may complete each of these goals one time.
 Having a star on a goal does not prevent other players from having a star on that goal.
 You can’t place more than 6 stars.

-# GAME END AND SCORING
+# Game End and Scoring

 **The game _immediately_ ends when a player places their 6th star token.**